 The annual Patsy Cline Block Party honors one of the area’s most famous natives, country music singer, Patsy Cline.

-Enjoy the fun atmosphere of an old-fashioned block party with live entertainment, food concessions by Shaffer’s BBQ and souvenirs staged on Kent St. between Monmouth and Germain streets.
+Enjoy the fun atmosphere of an old-fashioned block party with live entertainment, food concessions and souvenirs staged on Kent St. between Monmouth and Germain streets.

 The block party is free to attend with tours of the historic house offered at the reduced price of $5 for the day.
-Four performances by returning and new entertainers includes tribute singers performing Patsy songs, singer-storyteller, and groups performing songs of her genre.
+Performances by returning and new entertainers include tribute singers performing Patsy songs and groups performing songs of her genre.

 Sponsored by Celebrating Patsy Cline.